wp-plugins/wwy-time/readme.txt

 Demo and you can download the complete plugin here: http://wwy.waitington.com

-Also check out our new plugin <a href="https://wordpress.org/plugins/wait-list-app/">Wait List App</a> but first go to <a href="http://waitington.com">Wait List App</a>
+Also check out our new plugin <a href="https://wordpress.org/plugins/wait-list-app/">Wait List App</a> plugin but first go to <a href="http://waitington.com">Wait List App</a>

 Plug-in functions: